Sagara Sangamam: Release and reception

 Sagara Sangamam was released on 3 June 1983.
 The film had a highly successful run in the theatres; it ultimately ended as a box-office success.
-The Tamil version Salangai Oli was released on the same day as Sagara Sangamam and successful run in the theatres.
-This is the first film that ran more than 100 days in 4 Indian southern states of Andhra, Karnataka, Tamil Nadu, and Kerala.
+The Tamil version Salangai Oli was released on the same day as Sagara Sangamam and successful run in the theatres, being the first film that ran more than 100 days in the four South Indian states of Andhra Pradesh, Karnataka, Tamil Nadu, and Kerala.
+Reviewing Tamil version Salangai Oli for Kalki gave a mixed review praising the song "Thakita Thadhimi" but felt for other songs K. V. Mahadevan should have been approached and criticised the film's length and concluded saying its true that art never dies but the film ?.
+Anna newspaper praised the acting, music, cinematography and direction.

+Awards and recognitions

+The film was premiered at the 9th IFFI in 1984, and retrospectively at the 45th IFFI in the Celebrating Dance in Indian cinema section.
+The film was dubbed into Russian, and was screened at the Moscow International Film Festival, Asia Pacific Film Festival.

+Legacy

 The film is listed among CNN-IBN's list of 100 greatest Indian films of all time.

-Awards and recognitions

-The film was screened at the International Film Festival of India in 1984.
-The film was dubbed into Russian, and was screened at the Moscow International Film Festival, Asia Pacific Film Festival and AISFM Film Festival.